violaberg/sliding-puzzle-game/README.md

 ## **Future development**

-In future I would like to add a hint option, timer for additional challenge, login and a scoreboard.
+In future I would like to add a separate color theme for each puzzle, a hint option, a timer for additional challenge, a login and a scoreboard.
+Originally I had planned to have 2 levels for game, such as 3x3 and 4x4 sliding puzzle but as I ran out of time, it has become another feature to add in future.